simeononsecurity/simeononsecurity.ch/content/articles/cyberbullying-a-parents-guide-to-keeping-kids-safe-online/index.en.md

 ### 1. Educate Yourself and Your Child

-It's essential to understand what cyberbullying is, how it can happen, and how to prevent it.
+You need to understand what cyberbullying is, how it can happen, and how to prevent it.
 Talk to your child about the risks of cyberbullying and encourage them to come to you if they experience or witness it.
 Set clear expectations for their online behavior and establish consequences for breaking those expectations.

 ### 2. Use Parental Controls